vishalchovatiya/CPP_Templates/How C++ object transform in executable program.md

 	return;
 };
 ```
-### How & where constructor code transform/Synthesize with inheritance & composition class ?
+### How & where constructor code transform/synthesize with inheritance & composition class ?

-### How & where destructor code transform with inheritance & composition class ?
+### How & where destructor code transform/synthesize with inheritance & composition class ?

 ### How & where virtual table inserted in code ?